IIIF/training/iiif-online-workshop/day-two/image-api/rotation.md

 | Arbitrary rotation | Optional at all levels |
 | Mirroring | Optional at all levels |

-The Harvard image service supports all rotation parameters and is known as a Level 2 implementation.
+The Princeton image service supports all rotation parameters and is known as a Level 2 implementation.

 <div id="image_api_demo2">
 </div>